LLMs Cannot Reliably Identify and Reason About Security Vulnerabilities (Yet?): A Comprehensive Evaluation, Framework, and Benchmarks: Introduction

 \section{Introduction}

-Large Language Models (LLMs) like OpenAI's Codex \cite{codex} and GitHub Copilot \cite{copilot} showed that LLMs could be used with remarkable performance for programming-language related tasks such as code generation, code documentation, and debugging.
+Large Language Models (LLMs), such as OpenAI's Codex \cite{codex}, Google's PaLM2 \cite{palm2}, Meta's Codellama \cite{codellama}, and StarCoder \cite{starcoder}, etc., have demonstrated great potential in performing programming-language related tasks such as code generation, code documentation , and debugging.
 In 2022, around 1.2 million developers used Copilot, and since then we have witnessed the release of increasingly capable LLM models at a quick pace~\cite{palm2, gpt4, starcoder, codellama}.
 LLMs could be particularly useful to help developers with their cybersecurity needs, as humans typically produce and miss many security relevant bugs.
 This issue was highlighted in the 2022 GitLab Survey~\cite{gitlab22}, noting that ``developers do not find enough bugs early enough'' and ``do not prioritize the bug remediation'' when developing.
-It is pertinent then to investigate if LLMs could be an aid towards early identification of security problems, especially as LLMs have been already suggested for use in automated bug \textit{repair}~\cite{examining-zero}.
+It is pertinent then to investigate if LLMs could be an aid towards early identification of security problems, especially as LLMs have already been suggested for use in automated bug \textit{repair}~\cite{examining-zero}.

 In this paper, we aim to answer the following question: \textbf{Can LLMs be used as helpful security assistants for vulnerability \textit{detection}?} This is an important question, especially as LLMs are not infallible in security-related tasks, for example introducing vulnerabilities into source code \cite{vuln-copilot, ai-assistant-insecure} and software testing \cite{diffblue}.
 Unfortunately, there is no standardized and automated approach to evaluate the performance of LLMs at identifying vulnerable code.
-We fill this gap by introducing a generalized, fully automated, and scalable framework to systematically evaluate the performance (i.e., accuracy and reasoning capabilities) of LLMs for vulnerability detection.
+We fill this gap by introducing SecLLMHolmes, a generalized, fully automated, and scalable framework to systematically evaluate the performance (i.e., accuracy and reasoning capabilities) of LLMs for vulnerability detection.
 Our framework tests the capabilities of a given LLM as a security assistant across eight distinct dimensions: (1) deterministic response, (2) performance over range of parameters, (3) diversity of prompts, (4) faithful reasoning, (5) evaluation over variety of vulnerabilities, (6) assessment of various code difficulty levels, (7) robustness to code augmentations, and (8) use in real-world projects.